earthtoolsmaker/pyronear-mlops/README.md

 It will run `n` random training runs with hyperparameters drawn from the hyperparameter space defined in [this file](./scripts/model/yolo/spaces/default.yaml).

-Adapt and run this command to run a specific hyperparamter search:
+Adapt and run this command to launch a specific hyperparamater space search:

 ```sh
 uv run python ./scripts/model/yolo/hyperparameter_search.py \